Table Of Contents

 You take on new roles, learn new skills, and achieve new things, and your resume has to tell that story, too.

-Actually, it might be quite a bit more crucial than you think to keep your resume updated on LinkedIn.
+Actually, it might be quite a bit more crucial than you think to keep your resume updated on LinkedIn, as well as to cultivate a robust network of LinkedIn followers for enhanced professional visibility.

 For example, when you use Seventhway – find premium jobs now!
 It enables recruiters to see the most up-to-date version of you, thereby increasing your chances of getting noticed.